 6. Clean-up, Check-in, and Documentation – the TSO makes a final check-in with the trainees and instructor to address any injuries or “near misses,” and provides a report for review

 These six steps provide a framework to build upon as police and fire departments plan their own training sessions to address their individual department’s needs.

 “We were doing some of this already, but the TSO program gave us a model to take it to a new and higher level.
 Because we expose our paid-on-call firefighters to more risk and danger than they ever face in their normal lives, we need to make it as safe as possible—and it needs to start with their training.
 We have now taken the TSO program further, requiring the safety officer for all trainings and color-coding the level of risk and danger associated with that training.
 We are seeing a significant increase in firefighters’ situational awareness; we believe in the TSO program.”

--Jerry Streich, Centennial Fire District Chief
+-Jerry Streich, Andover Fire Chief

 “This is a fabulous program.
 While risk is part of the job, these training injuries are preventable.
 We knew some of this, but implementing the TSO program is a leap forward.
 Because though we were starting to do some of this, the TSO program really formalized it and made it real.
 It works great for us.”

 View a recording of a webinar (presented live on Sept.
 12, 2013) that explains both the concepts behind a training safety officer (TSO) program and the steps to implementing one.

 Scripts for Training